qiboteam/qibocal/doc/source/getting-started/niGSC/niGSC_and_standardrb.rst

 regarding the implementation of gates.
 For that the quantum device needs to be able to prepare a quantum state, modify this quantum state with gates, and in the end measure the outcome of the modulation of the quantum state.
-The survival probability of the ground state :math:`y(m)` dependent on the sequence length of the applied gates :math:`m`, modulated with the following exponential function:
+The survival probability of the ground state :math:`y(m)` dependent on the sequence length of the applied gates :math:`m`, is modulated with the following exponential function:

 .. math::
     y_{\text{fit}}(m) = Ap^m+B,